Simulation of Beam-Beam Effects and Tevatron Experience: Overview of beam-beam effects

-After the beams are brought into collisions at the main IPs, there are two head-on and 70 long range collision points per bunch.
+After the beams were brought into collisions at the main IPs, there were two head-on and 70 long range collision points per bunch.
 Beam-beam effects caused by these interactions lead to emittance growth and particle losses in both beams.

 During the running prior to the 2006 shutdown the beam-beam effects at HEP mostly affected antiprotons.
-The long range collision points nearest to the main IPs were determined to be the leading cause for poor life time.
+The long range collision points nearest to the main IPs were determined to be the leading cause for poor lifetime.
 Additional electrostatic separators were installed in order to increase the separation at these IPs from 5.4 to 6$\sigma$ \cite{YAHelices}.
 Also, the betatron tune chromaticity was decreased from 20 to 10 units.
-Since then, the antiproton life time is dominated by losses due to luminosity and no emittance growth is observed provided that the betatron tune working point is well controlled.
+Since then, the antiproton lifetime was dominated by losses due to luminosity and no emittance growth was observed provided that the betatron tune working point was well controlled.

-Electron cooling of antiprotons in the Recycler and increased antiproton staching rate drastically changed the situation for protons.
-Figure \ref{xi_store} shows the evolution of total head-on beam-beam tune shift $\xi$ for protons and antiprotons.
+Commissioning of electron cooling of antiprotons in the Recycler resulted in smaller emittances, which together with increased antiproton stacking rate drastically changed the situation for protons.
+Figure \ref{xi_store} shows the evolution of total head-on beam-beam tune shift $\xi = N r_p / 4 \pi \epsilon$ (where $N$ is the number of particles, $r_p$ is the classical proton radius, $\epsilon$ is the normalized rms emittance) for protons and antiprotons.
 Note that prior to the 2006 shutdown the proton $\xi$ was well under 0.01 and big boost occurred in 2007 when both beam-beam parameters became essentially equal.
 It was then when beam-beam related losses and emittance blowup started to be observed in protons.